-Cities share the goal of the state's Re-leaf Program - promoting and funding the inventory, planning, planting, maintenance, and improvement of trees in cities throughout the state.
+Cities share the goal of the state's ReLeaf Program - promoting and funding the inventory, planning, planting, maintenance, and improvement of trees in cities throughout the state.
 In addition, economic and environmental gains for storm water management, climate change mitigation, air quality management, tourism, recreation, and other benefits must be protected from tree loss.
 A lack of timely investment in urban forests costs cities significantly more in the long run.

-Metro Cities supports funding for a state matching grant program to assist cities with building and increasing capacity for urban forest management, meeting the costs of preparing for, and responding to, catastrophic urban forest problems and preventing further loss and increasing canopy coverage.
+Metro Cities supports continued funding for state programs to assist cities with building and increasing capacity for urban forest management, meeting the costs of preparing for, and responding to, catastrophic urban forest problems and preventing further loss and increasing canopy coverage.
 Specifically, direct grants to cities are desperately needed for the identification, removal, replacement, and treatment of trees related to management of emerald ash borer (EAB).
-The state should establish an ongoing grant program with annual funding that is usable for those activities.